 Roof ventilation is a major concern to anyone who is contemplating having their home re-roofed.
 It is common for the average household to produce from four to five pounds of water vapor per day.
 To illustrate how much water that is, go to your kitchen sink, fill an empty one-gallon container with water, and pour that on the floor.
 In poorly ventilated homes, this moisture has nowhere to go.
 So it forms condensation on the underside of the plywood sheeting of the roof, causing the plywood to expand, buckle, and delaminate.
 Naturally, this degrading plywood has a detrimental effect on the roofing, including reduced nail holding power, wind damage due to an uneven deck, and stress cracks due to unstable decking materials.
 This is why turbine ventilators should never be covered up in the winter.

-Need to find a pro for your attic insulation?Find Pros
+Ready to start your attic insulation?Find Pros

 Attic Ventilation Systems

 During the summer, when temperatures can soar above 100 degrees, your attic is 145 degrees and the temperature on your new roof is nearly 180 degrees.
 It is now more important than ever for a total roof ventilation system.
 A proper attic vent system consists of an intake and an exhaust.
 Most often, this system works much like your fireplace.
 As warm air rises, it creates a slight suction at the intake vents.
 This relatively cooler air removes excess heat from the underside of the sheeting as it exits the exhaust.
 This cycle of heat exchange regulates the temperatures of the new shingle, saving your roofing investment from becoming a cinder.